Call our Front Desk to make or change an appointment:

 Please be prepared to provide the name and dose of the medication and your preferred pharmacy.
 Prescription refill requests require at least 24-48 hours; plan ahead so you do not run out!

 We cannot refill medications we did not prescribe, or medications for patients we have never seen or haven’t seen in the past year.
 We do not prescribe new medications over the telephone; you must make an appointment.

 Please note that many prescriptions now require prior authorizations and this may cause a delay in processing your refill request.

 Laboratory and Diagnostic Services

-Island Health Care does limited in-house testing.
-A Quest Diagnostics Laboratory phlebotomist is on site 30 hours per week to draw blood and dispatch for testing off site.
-Other laboratory test orders will require that you go to a hospital laboratory.
+Island Health Care is temporarily discontinuing in-house testing.
+All laboratory test orders will require that you go to a hospital laboratory.

 Your lab results will be posted on the secure patient portal.
 Your provider will contact you by telephone if necessary.